mbecker20/komodo/docsite/docs/deploy-containers/configuration.md

 --log-opt max-file=3
 ```

-## post image
+## command

-Sometimes you need to specify some flags to be passed directly to the application.
+Sometimes you need to override the default command in the image, or specify some flags to be passed directly to the application.
 What is put here is inserted into the docker run command after the image.
-For example, to pass the ```--quiet``` flag to MongoDB, the docker run command would be:
+For example, to pass the `--quiet` flag to MongoDB, the docker run command would be:

 ```
 docker run -d --name mongo-db mongo:6.0.3 --quiet
 ```

-In order to achieve this with monitor, just pass ```--quiet``` to 'post image'.
+In order to achieve this with monitor, just pass `--quiet` to 'command'.